Migrating from JSON-RPC

 });

-const { response: epoch } = await client.ledgerService.getEpoch({});
+const { response: epoch } = await client.ledgerService.getEpoch({

-// Get Move module information
+// Get Move package information (includes all modules)

 packageId: '0x2',